 Mae McIntyre said she and a fellow Salvation Army volunteer traveled together in a car to collect donations in West Greenville.
 They left their car in a lot across the street.
 The other volunteer (described in reports as “the helper”) walked toward the business district, while McIntyre crossed the street to the Looper property.
 She walked into the garage, made conversation with Rufus Looper, thanked him, and then left the way she came.

 The composite photo below shows a modern overhead view of the neighborhood with two modifications.
-The Looper property has been superimposed over what is in 2019 a parking lot.
+The Looper property has been superimposed over what is now a parking lot.
 The vacant lot where McIntyre parked now is now occupied on its western side by a community center.
-That community center has been erased from this composite to better illustrate the sight-lines on January 31, 1975.
+That community center has been erased from this composite to better illustrate the sight-lines on Jan.
+31, 1975.

 In the picture below, you can see a rough illustration of McIntyre’s alleged departure from the garage with the black and red circle indicating where she claims to have seen Wakefield, and the red stars indicating where she claimed to hear what she thought was a car backfiring.